 My Experience with being Left Handed - The Good, The Bad & The Ugly of Left Handed Guitars

 If you didn’t know, I am left-handed, which is an issue when playing the guitar.
-I am a left handed guitarist, and I play left handed guitars, I don’t flip right handed or resting it, I tend to buy and play left handed guitar.
+I am a left handed guitarist, and I play left handed guitars.
+I don’t flip right handed or resting it, I buy and play left handed guitar.
 This comes with some bad points, some good points and some ugly points.
 If you are a left handed guitarist you will have already experienced most if not all of these.
-In this article I will be going over them, and talk about my experience with being a left-handed guitarist, I understand why this can be the case sometimes and will touch on these at the end.
+In this article I will be going over them, and talk about my experience with being a left-handed guitarist.
 Where shall we start?
 The bad?
 Let us crack on then, shall we!

 Left Handed Guitars: The Bad & Ugly

 We mentioned this above, but there can come a premium when buying left handed guitars.
-I have a personal experience with this as well.
+I have a personal experience with this.
 When it was time to buy my first “Proper guitar”, by this I mean, A Gibson, I wanted a white Les Paul Custom.
 The same that Justin Hawkins played in the Darkness (for the record, I still want this guitar).
 So yeah, Gibson, Get in touch!
-Saying this, companies are getting better, They may not have the full range but I do know that Fender and Gibson have 80-90% of their range in left handed models, without a price increase.
+Saying this, companies are getting better!
+They may not have the full range but I do know that Fender and Gibson have 80-90% of their range in left handed models.
+These are without a price increase.
 So they sell for the same price as the Right handed models.
 So it is getting better.

 This leads me on to my next downside.
 Although some brands may make Left handed models, this doesn’t mean that shops stock them.
 Walking into a bigger guitar shop you will find that they might have 1 or 2 left handed models by the bigger brands, and the rest will be lower/cheaper brands.
 This makes it hard to try before you buy.
 Being a guitar play you want to try before you buy, but being a left handed guitar player this can be tough because they won’t stock a lot of left handed models, they will have to order them in, Which they will only do after you purchase or leave a deposit.